Skip to main content

 <h6>Heading 6</h6>

-1. Paragraph Tag : Creates text paragraphs.
+1. Paragraph Tag: Creates a text paragraph.

 Code Example